General notes on Slovene DHS

 The aim of the initiative, launched in April 2018, is to modernise DHS around the whole region and reduce greenhouse gas emissions by improving system operations and promoting a switch to less-polluting sources, like renewables.
 The project partners strive to ensure that best practices for environmental-friendlier heating and cooling will be taken up across Europe, replicating KeepWarm’s approach in other countries and regions, even beyond the end of the project in September 2020.

 The tailor made Capacity Building programm for Slovenia covers training topics identified by Slovenian DHS operators and staff during the needs assessment phase.
 The highest priorities have been given to topics dealing with the integration of RES and EE.
-Top priority topics were additionally also identified in RES including waste to energy aspects, organisational topics, financial topics and managerial topics.
+Top priority topics were additionally identified in technical, organisational, financial and managerial topics.
 The trainings have been evaluated through anonymous questionnaires by the trainees.

 Country project partner